ilya90906767/WisecondorX_Docker/README.md

 # WisecondorX_Docker
 Docker and sh file for WisecondorX

-# Usage:
+# Usage
 ## Convert
-This functions convert indexed and sorted bam files to npz files
+This function `convert` converts indexed and sorted bam files to npz files

 ```
 bash ./wisecondorx.sh convert [abs path to folder with bams]  [abs path to output folder] [number of threads]